House of the Rising Sun (Lost): Production

 Both Yunjin Kim and Daniel Dae Kim were born in Korea but raised in the United States.
 Yunjin Kim initially auditioned for the role of Kate, but the producers liked her so much that they created an entirely new character, part of "a couple [that's] alienated from the rest of the group because they can't communicate."
 A male Korean actor was sought out as Kim's co-star, with Dae Kim winning the part.
 He had moved from South Korea as a toddler and forgotten most of his Korean by the time he won the role of Jin; while Kim helped him with the language, his accent reportedly sounded poor to native speakers.

 The episode title is a reference to the song "The House of the Rising Sun", popularized by English rock group The Animals in 1964.
 It was the first episode to reveal the backstory of Sun and Jin, with the former being the focus of the episode's flashbacks.
 Yunjin Kim felt the initial way in which Sun and Jin were portrayed represented an "outdated" depiction of a Korean relationship; she and others in the Korean community worried that this would affect perceptions of Koreans, due to that race's lack of exposure in the American media.
-The two actors discussed "potentially negative feedback" with the producers early in the series' development, and Yunjin Kim's fear led co-creator J. J. Abrams to ensure her character's story would be told.
+The two actors discussed "potentially negative feedback" with the producers early in the series' development, and Yunjin Kim's concern led co-creator J. J. Abrams to ensure her character's story would be told.